 The hearing is an opportunity for the Complainant and Respondent to address the Hearing Officer in person.
 The parties may address any information in the Final Investigation Report and supplemental statements submitted in response to the Final Investigation Report.
 The Complainant and the Respondent have the right to make an opening and a closing statement.
 The Complainant shall give the first opening statement.
 The Respondent shall give the final closing statement.
 The Complainant and the Respondent may each include a statement of the impact of the alleged offense as part of their respective closing statements.

 Each party must notify the Title IX Coordinator (or Designee) at least ten (10) business days prior to the hearing if they will be accompanied by an advisor.
 If a party does not have an advisor, UAH will assign the party an advisor of the University’s choice (who may be, but is not required to be, an attorney) provided without fee or charge.
 Each party has the opportunity to be heard and to identify and secure witnesses, including expert witnesses, for the Hearing Officer’s consideration.
 At least four (4) business days prior to the hearing, each party must submit to the Title IX Coordinator (or Designee): (1) the name of any advisor accompanying the party; (2) if applicable, notification that the party and/or advisor will not attend the hearing; (3) a list of potential hearing witnesses; and (4) all materials that the Complainant or Respondent want the Hearing Officer to consider.
 All evidence each party wishes to be considered by the Hearing Officer should be presented to the Investigator(s) during the investigation process.
-If a party does not provide some piece of evidence to the Investigator during the investigation process, that party may only present such evidence during the hearing if the Hearing Officer permits the party to do so in the Hearing Officer’s sole discretion.
+If a party does not provide some piece of evidence to the Investigator during the investigation process, that party may only present such evidence during the hearing if the Hearing Officer permits the party to do so at the Hearing Officer’s sole discretion.
 Generally, evidence not presented during the investigation process will only be allowed in the hearing if it is new information not known and not available during the investigation process.

 The Title IX Coordinator (or Designee) will provide the witness lists and submitted materials to the Hearing Officer and make copies available to the Complainant and Respondent at least three (3) business days prior to the hearing, consistent with FERPA or other laws and regulations governing the disclosure of education records.
 Any materials submitted and/or discovered fewer than four (4) business days before the hearing may only be considered at the sole discretion of the Hearing Officer.